-BEG leave to call the attention of the citizens of the States to the above Wines and Liquors, imported by UDOLPHO WOLFE, of New York, whose name is familiar in every part of this country for the puri-ty of his celebrated Schiedan Schnapps.
-Mr. Wolfe, in his letter to me, speaking of the purity of his Wines and Liquors, says: "I will stake my reputation as a man, my standing as a merchant of thirty years' residence in the city of New York, that all the Brandy and Wines which I bottle are pure as imported, and of the best quality, and can be relied up-on by every purchaser."
-Every bottle has the pro-prietor's name on the wax, and a fac simile of his signature on the certificate.
-The public are respectfully invited to call and examine for themselves .-For sale at Retail by all Apothecaries and Grocers in Philadelphia George H. Ashton, No. 832 Market st., Phila.
+BEG leave to call the attention of the citizens of the States to the above Wines and Liquors, imported by Udolpho Wolfe, of New York, whose name is familiar in every part of this country for the puri-ty of his celebrated Schiedan Schnapps.
+Mr. Wolfe in his letter to me, speaking of the purity of his Wines and Liquors, says: "I will stake my reputation as a man, my standing as a merchant of thirty years residence in the city of New York, that all the Brandy and Wines which I bottle are pure as imported, and of the best quality, and can be relied up-on hy every purchaser."
+Every bottle has the proprietor's name on the wax, and a fac simile of his signature on the certificate.
+The public are respectfully invited to call and examine for themselves.- For sale at Retail by all Apothecaries and Grocers in GEORGE H. ASHTON, No. 832 Market st., Phila.

-Sole Ayent for Philadelphia.
-Read the following from the New York Courier: Enormous Business for one New York Merchant -We are happy to inform our fellow citizens that there is one place in our city where the physician, anothecary, and country merchant, can go and purchase pure Wines and Liquors, as pure as imported, and of the best quality.
-We do not intend to give an elaborate description of this merchant's extensive business, although it will well repay any stranger or citizens to visit UDOLPHO WOLFE'S extensive ware house, Nos.
+Sole Agent for Philadelphia.
+Read the following from the New York Courier: Enormous Business for one New York Merchant We are happy to inform our fellow citizens that there is one place in our city where the physician, apothe-cary, and country merchant, can go and purchase pure Wines and Liquors, as pure as imported, and of the best quailty.
+We do not intend to give an elaborate description of this merchant's extensive business, although it will well repay any stranger or citizens to visit Unolpho Wolfe's extensive warehouse.
+Nos.
 18, 20 and 22, Beaver st., and Nos.
-17. 19 and 21, Marketfield st. His stock of Schnapps or handready for shipment could not have been less than thirty-thousand cases; the Brandy, some ten thousand cases-Vintages of 1836 to 1856; and ten thous and cases of Madeira, Sherry and Port Wine, Scotch and Irish Whisky, Jamaica and St. Croix Rum, some very old and equal to any in this country.
-He also had three large cellars, filled with Brandy, Wine, &c., in casks, under Custom-House key, ready for bottling.
+17, 19 and 21, Marketfield st. His stock of Schnapps on hand ready for shipment could not have been less than thirty thousand cases; the Brandy, some ten thousand cases-Vintages of 1836 to 1856; and ten thousand and cases of Madeira, Sherry and Port Wine.
+Scotch and Irish Whisky, Jamaica and St. Croix Rum, some very old and equal to any in this country.
+He also had three large cellars, filled with Brandy, Wine, &c., in casks, under Custom-House key, ready for bot-ling.
 Mr. Wolfe's sales of Schnapps last year amounted to one hundred and eighty thousand dozen, and we hope in less than two years he may be equally successful with the Brandies and Wines.

-His business merits the patronage of every lover f his species.
+His business merits the patronage of every lover of his species.
 Private families who wish pure Wines and Liquors for medical use should send their orders direct to Mr. Wolfe, until every Apothecary in the land make up their minds to discard the poisonous stuff from their shelves, and replace it with Wolfe's pure Wines and Liquors.

 We understand Mr. Wolfe, for the accommodation of small dealers in the country, puts up assorted cases of Wines and Liquors.
-Such a man, and such merchant, should be sustained against his tens of thousands of opponents in the United States, who sell nothing but imitations, ruinous alike to human health and happiness.
+Such a man, and such a merchant, should be sustained against his tens of thousands of opponents in the United States, who sell nothing but imitations, ruinous alike to human Sept.
+11, 1860-6m. health and happiness.